 - Press and hold the YouTube app icon

-- Open the App Store or Google Play Store
+- Open Google Play Store or App Store

 - Search for YouTube